How to Learn Basic Chinese Grammar: 9 Tips for Building Strong Sentences

 不 and 没 are used everywhere (and for different situations), so it’s one of the most important grammar points in Chinese!

 As a beginner, you’d probably enjoy watching short Chinese videos or cartoons where you can hear these grammar concepts being used over and over.
-For instance, FluentU lets you absorb grammar more naturally and think like a native speaker by immersing you in authentic Chinese videos with learner guidance:
+For instance, FluentU lets you absorb grammar more naturally through Chinese videos.

 4. Use 吗 (ma) to ask yes/no questions.